 MooMba Beach Bar & Restaurant: Sometimes you need more than an umbrella in your drink to feel like you're on vacation.
 So how about sand beneath your toes and a giant palapa overhead as well?
 MooMba Beach Bar makes it happen with a selection of tropical drinks served at comfy tables right on the beach.
-Drinks start at $7 for frozen and non-frozen concoctions, and there's a daily happy hour from 6 to 7 p.m. every day, where frozen drinks are half price.
+Drinks start at $7 for frozen and non-frozen concoctions, and there's a daily happy hour from 6 to 7 p.m. every day.

 To search for flights and compare prices to Oranjestad, which is home to Aruba's main airport, please use our price-comparison tool.